adamcik/python-lspconfig.nvim/README.md

 { 'adamcik/python-lspconfig', opts = {} }
 ```

+You just have to make sure this always runs before the LSP initialses.
+I've
+misconfigured this myself which meant there was a race condition.
+But that was
+a bug in my personal config, not to plugin.

 Note that this depends on [plenary](https://github.com/nvim-lua/plenary.nvim) to
 make handling files and paths way nicer.
 If you are using lazy this handled.